The Specification Property for $C_0$-Semigroups: Applications and examples

+is satisfied.
+In that case, $v$ is called an \emph{admissible weight function} and we will assume in the sequel that $v$ belongs to this class of weight functions.

-For the translation semigroup defined on $L^p_{v}(\R_+)$, there was proved in \cite{mangino_peris2011frequently} that $(T_t)_{t\geq 0}$ is chaotic if and only if it satisfies the Frequent Hypercyclicity Criterion for semigroups and that $(T_t)_{t\geq 0}$ is chaotic if and only if every operator $T_t$ satisfies the Frequent Hypercyclicity Criterion for operators.
-A more complete characterization of the frequently hypercyclic criterion for the translation semigroup on $L^p_{v}(\R_+)$ was given in \cite{mangino_murillo-arcila0000frequently}:
+For the translation semigroup defined on $L^p_{v}(\R_+)$, it was proved in \cite{mangino_peris2011frequently} that $(T_t)_{t\geq 0}$ is Devaney chaotic if and only if it satisfies the Frequent Hypercyclicity Criterion for semigroups, which in turn is equivalent to the fact that every operator $T_t$ satisfies the Frequent Hypercyclicity Criterion for operators.
+A characterization of frequently hypercyclic shifts on $\ell^p$ due to Bayart and Ruzsa \cite{bayart_ruzsa2015difference} allowed a more complete characterization of the frequently hypercyclic criterion for the translation semigroup on $L^p_{v}(\R_+)$ given in \cite{mangino_murillo-arcila2015frequently}: